Yamato-Security/hayabusa/README.md

 Hayabusa detection rules are written in a sigma-like YML format and are located in the `rules` folder.
 In the future, we plan to host the rules at [https://github.com/Yamato-Security/hayabusa-rules](https://github.com/Yamato-Security/hayabusa-rules) so please send any issues and pull requests for rules there instead of the main hayabusa repository.

-Please read [AboutRuleCreation-English.md](./doc/AboutRuleCreation-English.md) to understand about the rule format how to create rules.
+Please read [the hayabusa-rules repository README](https://github.com/Yamato-Security/hayabusa-rules/blob/main/README.md) to understand about the rule format and how to create rules.

 All of the rules from the hayabusa-rules repository should be placed in the `rules` folder.
 `informational` level rules are considered `events`, while anything with a `level` of `low` and higher are considered `alerts`.